UmayrNordien/vue_movie_app/README.md

 ## Deployment 🚀

-The culmination of development led to the deployment of the production version via Vue CLI and Netlify.
-This pivotal step catapulted the app into the online realm, making it accessible to users worldwide.
+Deployment of via Vue CLI and Netlify.

 ## Final Testing and Documentation 🔎